RebRut03/Election_Analysis2/README.md

 ## Election Audit Analysis and Results
 - The following are the election audit findings that were provided to the election commission.
+Please refer to election_results.txt file for the original output assoicated with the follwoing image.

   ![Election_Results_Findings](Resources/Election_Results_Findings.PNG)